 Global leaders who adapt too much to the local environment are unlikely to accomplish their goals.
 But those who are overly quick or eager to teach (to add value) may find others turned off.
 The leader will likely come across as an “ugly” American that knows everything and thinks the U.S. way is the only way.

-Business models are different from country to country —and certainly different from those used in the U.S. A global leader must understand the requirements in each country for customized marketing, branding, products/services and selling techniques.
+Business models are different from country to country —and certainly different from those used in the U.S. A global leader must understand the requirements in each country for customised marketing, branding, products/services and selling techniques.

 American companies have had success domestically in focusing on operational efficiency and business processes.
 This doesn’t work in many other countries.
 In the developing ones, for example, a more entrepreneurial approach is required.
 The focus is on breaking into a market, learning a new business model and developing a presence/branding.
 Developing operational efficiency and processes are put on the back burner.